silverbulletmd/silverbullet/client/images/README.md

   Logo used for PWA docking

 - **logo-dock-96x96.png**
-  The same dock icon for inline use in the UI (the Space Manager's wordmark), where the 1024px original would be 405 KB to draw ~26 px.
+  The same dock icon for inline use in the UI (the Dashboard's wordmark), where the 1024px original would be 405 KB to draw ~26 px.
 Regenerate from the original after any change to it: